Research changelog

 • We learned to ask not only how a path begins, but who the path permits to claim the beginning.

-• Two models for comparing contemplative traditions were tested against each other.
-The capacity ledger tracks five functional requirements (receiving, agency, memory, reflexivity, integration) and where each is held ac...
+• Two models for comparing practice traditions were tested against each other.

 Growth in method

-• We learned to build a misuse-guard rubric with fields for insight phrase, required practice, feared distortion, corrective discipline, and public...
+• We learned to build a misuse-guard checklist with fields for insight phrase, required practice, feared distortion, corrective discipline, and public.

 • We learned to find the protected thing before declaring common ground.

-• We learned to build a protective-distance rubric: gap type, protected relation, blocked possession, collapse danger, corrective practice, and...
+• We learned to build a protective-distance checklist, gap type, protected relation, blocked possession, collapse danger, corrective practice.

-• We learned to test the gradient on specific practice instructions at the moment of breakthrough: when a Zen teacher confirms kensho, when an one...
+• We learned to test the gradient on specific practice instructions at the moment of breakthrough, when a Zen teacher confirms kensho.

-• We learned to build a licensed-mistake rubric with fields for temporary emphasis, target error, withdrawal practice, shadow if retained, verifier...
+• We learned to build a licensed-mistake checklist with fields for temporary emphasis, target error, withdrawal practice, shadow if retained, verifier.

-• We learned to build a forgetting-dependency rubric with fields for: what is forgotten , what must survive , what form the dependency takes ...
+• We learned to build a forgetting-dependency checklist with fields for, what is forgotten, what must survive.

 • We learned to ask who gets to certify awakening.

-• We learned to build a carrier rubric with fields for native carrier, export carrier, failure mode, verification signal, and repair practice.
+• We learned to build a support checklist with fields for native support, export support, failure mode, verification signal, and repair practice.

-• We learned to build a transmission-strategy rubric with at least six types: systematic letting go , playful indirection , paradoxical preaching ...
+• We learned to build a transmission-strategy checklist with at least six types, systematic letting go, playful indirection, paradoxical preaching.

 • We learned to stop treating sight as the only form of knowing.

-• We learned to build a distance-function rubric with fields for real gap, false gap, enacted gap, preserved gap, virtue trained, danger produced...
+• We learned to build a distance-function checklist with fields for real gap, false gap, enacted gap, preserved gap, virtue trained, danger produced.

-• We learned to protocol improvement: after using any letting go-based practice method as a thinking lens, check whether the felt what remains...
+• We learned to after using any letting go-based practice method as a thinking lens, check whether the felt.

 • We learned to name the judge before trusting the verdict.